thtrieu/essence/README.md

 This code presents in `mnist.py` achieves 95.3% accuracy.

-### Test 2: LeNet on MNIST with batch normalization
+### Test 2: LeNet on MNIST with batch normalization & train with ADAM

 [Writting]